bisqwit/password_codecs/README.md

 * gijoeatlantis.scm (Scheme): An encoder and decoder for the passwords.

+## Season 2 Episode 2: NES Metroid

+Video link: TBD
+Episode date: TBD
+Research by: SnowBro, 2010; Bisqwit, 2019

+* metroid-passwords.cc (C++): An encoder and decoder for the passwords.

 ## Intermission (between season 1 episodes 6 and 7)

 Video link: http://youtu.be/qmxZndDVgmc